How to Get a Commercial Auto Loan: The Essential Guide

 Alternative Lenders

 Alternative lenders are non-bank financial institutions that offer business financing to small businesses that can’t qualify for a bank loan or have an urgent funding need.
-You’ll sometimes see them called online lenders or fintech lenders since they usually provide convenient online applications powered by financial technology (fintech) tools to analyze and approve loan applications quickly.
+You’ll sometimes see them referred to as online lenders or fintech lenders, as they typically provide convenient online applications powered by financial technology (fintech) tools to analyze and approve loan applications quickly.

 Most alternative lenders can review and approve commercial vehicle loans within 24 hours, and several offer same-day credit decisions.
-Once approved, they can typically fund the loans within 24-72 hours, with some offering same-day funding.
+Once approved, they can typically fund the loans within 24 to 72 hours, with some offering same-day funding.

 Some alternative lenders that offer commercial vehicle loans include: